iamshakibb/creativeAgencyFrontend/README.md

 **Functionality :**

- - Clients can log in through firebase.
+ 1. Clients can log in through firebase.
- - Clients can order services and see the status of their ordered services.
+ 2. Clients can order services and see the status of their ordered services.
- - Admin can add new services and change the client ordered services status.
+ 3. Admin can add new services and change the client ordered services status.
- - Admin also can make a new admin
+ 4. Admin also can make a new admin.

 **Technology Used**:

- 1. ReactJS
+ - ReactJS.
- 2. Bootstrap
+ -  Bootstrap.
- 3. NodeJS
+ -  NodeJS.
- 4. ExpressJS
+ -  ExpressJS.
- 5. MongoDB
+ -  MongoDB.
- 6. Heroku
+ -  Heroku.
- 7. React Router
+ -  React Router.
- 8. Firebase
+ -  Firebase.
- 9. React-Scroll.
+ -  React-Scroll.